janssen-io/ReviewBot/README.md

 bot keeps a local cache of all reviews in a NoSQL database.
 In Azure it uses CosmosDB.
 When run locally, it uses LiteDB as a file-based NoSQL database.

-To run the bot in Azure, deploy the JanssenIo.ReviewBot.Azure project to an Azure Function.
+To run the bot in Azure, deploy the JanssenIo.ReviewBot.Functions project to an Azure Function.

 To run the bot locally, start the JanssenIo.ReviewBot.ArchiveParser project